Beyondactivismo/Beyondactivismo/GUIDELINES/toolkit/3_Questions guideline.md

    1. Which are the major problems that they identified to achieve their goals and how they overcome them.
    2. If they put their life in risk doing activism.
    3. What have been their joys or greatest victories fighting for their cause.
-   4. What did they learn about how to make impact in benefits of their causes.
+   4. What did they learn about how to make increase the impact of their causes.
-   5. Which are the key aspects or elements that they put into their advocacy campaigns.
+   5. Which are the key aspects on their advocacy campaigns.
-   6. What changes have they made in society or are they helping to make (Real Examples).
+   6. Which changes have they made in society or are they willing for (Real Examples).

 _Examples:_

-    * What has been the most difficult part in your daily struggle as an activist?
+    * What has been the most difficult part in your daily struggle?
     * Have you ever been in danger?
     * Did you receive a threat for doing what you do?
 Can you tell us about?